flxst/nerblackbox/docs/docs/training.md

 ### Parameters

 **nerblackbox** uses a large amount of default (hyper)parameters that can be customized as needed.
-The concerned parameters just need to be specified when [an experiment is defined](#a-define-an-experiment), either statically or dynamically.
+The concerned parameters just need to be specified when [an experiment is defined](#define-an-experiment), either statically or dynamically.

 - In the **static** case, an experiment configuration file may look like this:

     ??? example "Example: static experiment configuration file with parameters"
         ``` markdown
+        # my_experiment.ini

         [dataset]
         dataset_name = swedish_ner_corpus
         annotation_scheme = plain